Negation and partial axiomatizations of dependence and independence logic revisited: Acknowledgements

-\textbf{Acknowledgements.} The author is in debt to Eric Pacuit for our discussions on formalizing Arrow's Theorem in independence logic, which in the end led to the results of this paper unexpectedly.
-The author would also like to thank Juha Kontinen and Jouko V\"{a}\"{a}n\"{a}nen for stimulating discussions concerning the technical details of the paper.
+The author is in debted to Eric Pacuit for our discussions on formalizing Arrow's Theorem in independence logic, which in the end led to the results of this paper unexpectedly.
+The author would also like to thank Juha Kontinen, Raine R\"{o}nnholm and Jouko V\"{a}\"{a}n\"{a}nen for stimulating discussions concerning the technical details of the paper, and an anonymous referee for useful suggestions concerning the presentation of the results.

 \textbf{References}